 5. Canada starts its first-ever headhunting immigration program to get top talent from around the world

-In addition to its existing you-apply-Canada-will-consider type of immigration programs, Canada launches an aggressive headhunting immigration program.
+In addition to its existing “you-apply-Canada-will-consider-type immigration programs, Canada launches an aggressive headhunting immigration program.

 This new program will work in tandem with the Express Entry program and adds additional points to candidates:

-- because they have great achievements in science, technology or sport olympiads/competitions recognized by Canada as the most competitive competitions;
+- because they have great achievements in science, technology or sports olympiads/competitions recognized by Canada as the most competitive competitions;

 - because they have other extraordinary achievements and qualifications that are determined to be valuable by the relevant Canadian authorities.